-On behalf of the Board of Directors, I would like to thank our business partners, associates and shareholders for your unwavering support in the past year.
-FY2O11 had been a year of preparation amidst challenging economic conditions.
-It is with your support that we are now ready for greater growth ahead.
-To reward our loyal shareholders, I am pleased to announce that the Board is recommending a first and final cash dividend of O.6 cent per ordinary share for the financial year ended December 31, 2O11, subject to approval of shareholders at the upcoming Annual General Meeting.
+On behalf of the Board of Directors, I would like to express our heartfelt appreciation for our business partners, associates and shareholders for your unwavering support in the past years.
+I am also pleased to announce that the Board is recommending a first and final dividend of 0.6 cent per ordinary share for the financial year ended December 31, 2012, subject to shareholders approval in the upcoming Annual General Meeting.